In this post, discover why women need female empowerment in the workplace and how you can promote equal opportunities in your company.

 Thirty years.
 According to a study by the Boston Consulting Group, that’s how long it will take at the current pace until an equal number of women and men inhabit top-level positions at leading German companies.
-(That’s progressive compared to the US, by the way, where a recent study found that number to be 208 years.)
+(That’s progressive compared to the US, by the way, where a study found that number to be 208 years.)

 The causes of this are manifold and often systemic.
 Often throughout the course of their careers, women hit the so-called glass ceiling — an invisible barrier that makes it more difficult for them to be promoted into top management positions.

 Furthermore, as in so many other areas of our coexistence, one aspect in particular comes to the forefront: the ability to communicate appropriately, openly, and sympathetically.
 Here we suggest a few approaches for how you can make gender equality a goal on your team.

-Allow flexible working models
+1. Allow flexible working models

-Flex time, or allowing employees to work outside the 9-to-5, in-office model, is still met with some degree of skepticism in Europe, North America and other major markets — in a 2016 German survey, a full 38 percent of executives claimed flexible work hours were damaging to one’s career, and the debate remains robust in the US to say the least.
+Flex time, or allowing employees to work outside the 9-to-5, in-office model, is still met with some degree of skepticism in Europe, North America and other major markets — in a German survey, a full 38% of executives claimed flexible work hours were damaging to one’s career, and the debate remains robust in the US to say the least.

 You can actively contribute to this by allowing work from home, doing away with the 9-to-5 requirement, and utilizing innovative models such as job sharing.
 Create an easy re-entry for mothers returning from parental leave, and speak often about possibilities for growth — for part-timers as well.
-And, just as importantly, give fathers the option to use their time to focus on the needs of their families, and create a work-life balance of their own.
+And, just as importantly, give fathers the option to use their time to focus on the needs of their families, and create a healthy work-life balance of their own.

-Watch out for pay disparities
+2. Watch out for pay disparities

 If you notice gender gaps in the salary distribution of your own business, make it a priority to rectify this as soon as possible; this is the only way to ensure such injustices finally belong to the past.
 For equal work should earn equal pay — no ifs, ands or buts about it.

-Promote good and open communication
+3. Promote good and open communication

 Communication plays a central role in any business, but its importance is often underestimated.
 In order to promote equal participation of women in the workplace, you should therefore be particularly aware of how your employees communicate with both each other and their managers.